AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Experiments

 \subsubsection{Ablation Studies}

+\bl{We conduct ablation studies to evaluate the contribution of each loss term during training and examine the effectiveness of jointly optimizing the vehicle model and sensor noise in sim-to-real transfer.}

-We conducted an ablation study on the training losses by comparing the ATE, RRE, and RTE when using only the dynamics loss, only the prior knowledge loss, and both losses together.
-The results, presented in \tref{tab:ablation_sim}, show that using both losses yields better performance compared to using either loss individually.
-This highlights the complementary nature of the two loss components in improving overall model accuracy.
+\myparagraph{Ablation on Loss Terms} \bl{We first analyze the contribution of the training loss terms by comparing performance when using only the acceleration loss, only the prior-knowledge loss, and both losses jointly.
+The results, presented in \tref{tab:ablation_sim}, show that our method yields 17.5\% and 12.9\% better performance in terms of ATE compared to using the acceleration loss and the prior-knowledge loss individually.} This demonstrates the complementary nature of the two losses in improving overall model accuracy.

-We also conducted an ablation study on the fine-tuning process designed to adapt to real-world scenarios.
-During lower-level optimization, we separately fixed the wheel speed to its noisy raw measurements and the vehicle's inertia matrix to its initial guess, instead of optimizing them together.
-Additionally, we evaluated the performance of the model trained in simulation without any fine-tuning.
-The results, summarized in \tref{tab:ablation_real}, show that our method outperforms all these variations, highlighting the effectiveness of jointly optimizing all factors.
+\myparagraph{Ablation on Bilevel Optimization Variables} \bl{We further investigate the sim-to-real transfer process by isolating the effects of individual variables in bilevel optimization.} Specifically, we separately fix the wheel speed to its noisy raw measurements and the vehicle’s inertia matrix to its initial estimate, rather than optimizing them jointly.
+We also evaluate the performance of the model without any sim-to-real transfer.
+The results in \tref{tab:ablation_real} show that our method outperforms all these variants, \bl{achieving on average 21.8\% lower ATE than the variant with fixed wheel speed and 12.2\% lower ATE than the variant with fixed inertia matrix.} \bl{This highlights the effectiveness of jointly optimizing sensor noise parameters and the vehicle model together with friction predictions within the bilevel optimization framework.}